ChunhanLi/2nd-kaggle-LEAP/README.md

 # How to train/infer

-We have 5 people in our team and each one has his own environments and training details.
+We have 5 people in our team and each one has his own environment and training/inference details.

 ## Common part